Steven Kelk's homepage

 presentation about this

 at the DIAMANT Autumn Symposium 2022, the slides are here.
+There is a PDF

 - Relaxed agreement